ultralytics/ultralytics/docs/tasks/classify.md

 ---
 comments: true
+description: Use YOLOv8 pretrained models to classify images on ImageNet dataset.
+Compare accuracy, speed with different models and export.
 ---

 Image classification is the simplest of the three tasks and involves classifying an entire image into one of a set of